 2. Half of the (Dutch) parents do not recognize their child’s overweight

-Parents do not see their own child as too fat.
-They think that it is not too bad or that the child has a healthy weight.
+Parents do not see their own child as overweight.
+They think that it is not that bad or that the child has a healthy weight.

 3. Over 87% of (Dutch) parents with an overweight child are not concerned about the weight of the child